AhmetSmlCicek/Hangman/Readme.md

 The author is a trainee of AI Data Operator program which is organised by BeCode in Brussels.
 The project has been carried out as solo project assignment.

+## How to Install ?

+To install the hangman class (game), simply run main.py file in your terminal.

 ## Credits

 My coaches, Pierre W. And Maxim, helped me to understand how to create a class object.